NeKoRoSYS/NeKoRoSYS/README.md

 </div>

 I mainly do Unity game development; basic/intermediate frontend webdev via HTML, CSS, and JS; and Arch Linux ricing!
-Though, I have lately been dipping myself into Linux customization (AKA "ricing") and learning C++ for developing a basic 3D game engine.
+Though, I have lately been dipping myself into learning C++ for developing a basic 3D game engine.

 <br>